-Although as mentioned the place is not mentioned by name, the well-known Rheinhessen winegrower community Nackenheim is meant.
-For Carl Zuckmayer was the son of a manufacturer of wine bottle capsules in this community.
+Although, as mentioned, the place is not mentioned by name, the well-known Rheinhessen winegrower community Nackenheim is meant.
+Because Carl Zuckmayer was the son of a manufacturer of wine bottle capsules in this community.
 The writer is today honored by a bust at the entrance of the local government.
-The cheerful vineyard is actually the single site Rothenberg, namely the property of the well-known and still existing winery Gunderloch, There is today a large billboard labeled "The Merry Vineyard".
+The cheerful vineyard is actually the Einzellag Rothenberg, namely the property of the well-known and still existing winery Gunderloch, There is today a large billboard labeled "The Merry Vineyard".
 The mentioned in the piece "Riesling Spätlese Nackenheimer Rothenberg" of the vintage 1920 has grown here.
-In the cellar of the winery are still some bottles of this legendary vintage store (see also under Wine of the century ).
-This wine is praised by the owner of the winery with the following words:
+In the cellar of the winery still store a few bottles of this legendary vintage (see also under Wine of the century ).
+This wine praises the owner of the winery with the following words:

 a, drink it!
 His ma fidel again!
-Let us taste the wine, dear people, the wine where ours has its purpose in life, and that of his fathers and forefathers, and where, as elsewhere, the rye or the coal in the mountain, or whatever God waltzes and chops, he grows It may not be a vital business, as it is said today, but it is always a piece of nature, a bit of a piece, a piece of baptism and Ascension by the Scheppe Bildche by Dotzem!
-The 1920s Spätlese, there is also the last fire of last fall, that is quite a sip for us, such a matured one, so farewell!
+Let us taste the wine, dear people, the wine where one of us has his purpose in life, and that of his fathers and forefathers, and where, like elsewhere, the rye or the coal in the mountain or whatever else God waltzes, he It may not be a vital business, as it is said today, but it is always a piece of nature, a bit of a piece, a piece of baptism and Ascension by the Scheppe Bildche by Dotzem!
+The 1920s Spätlese, there is also the last fire of last fall, that is quite a sip for us, so matured, so farewell!
 See also below Customs in viticulture. drinking culture and Quotes,